SeisComP3/seiscomp3/src/trunk/libs/seiscomp3/io/recordstream/descriptions/global_recordstream.rst

 --------

 This RecordStream fetches data from a SeedLink server.
 The source is read as an URL and supports URL encoded parameters.
-The default host ist set to `localhost`, the default port to `18000`.
+The default host is set to `localhost`, the default port to `18000`.
 Optional parameters are:

 - `timeout` - connection timeout in seconds, default: 300